jeremyButtler/freezeTB/README.md

 - Search for "make" then select the package named make.
   - Ensure you are looking at the "full" and not the "pending list"
-  - change "Skip" to make version number with dropdown menu (choose most recent non-testing version)
+  - Change "Skip" to make version number with dropdown menu (choose most recent non-testing version)
-  - do not install gcc (it cannot statically link)
+  - Do not install gcc (it cannot statically link)
-- mingw64-x86_64-gcc-core
+- Select the mingw64-x86_64-gcc-core entry
-- mingw64-x86_64-zlib
+- Select the mingw64-x86_64-zlib entry

 Download minimap2 to your downloads folder